rasheedamir/fmu/README.md

 #####NOTE
 When serving the application using gulp all rest requests are proxied to the defined backend server URL with the key `backendServerUrl` defined in `GulpConfig.js` file.
-Depending on where the application is running from this should be changed accordingly.
+Depending on where the backend-application is running from this should be changed accordingly.

 ###Other